Step 2. Plan ahead for your customer needs

 - If you have an outdoor queuing system, make sure it does not remove disabled parking bays and provides adequate seating if needed, as well as clear signs

 - Allow companions to shop with disabled customers

-- Think through the layout of the shop to make sure any social distancing measures haven’t affected any adjustments you had already made for disabled people, such as the width of aisles or till points
+- Think through the layout of the shop to make sure any COVID-19 measures, such as social distancing, haven’t affected any adjustments you had already made for disabled people, such as the width of aisles or till points

 - Be aware that the use of facemasks and plastic screens make it harder for people to lip-read or hear what’s being said , so the use of hearing loops, reduction in background noise (potentially including piped music) become even more important.